 By submitting Your Content to the Website, excluding privately transmitted User Content, you hereby do and shall grant us a worldwide, non-exclusive, perpetual, irrevocable, royalty-free, fully paid, sublicensable and transferable license to use, aggregate, reproduce, distribute, prepare derivative works of, display, perform, and otherwise fully exploit such User Content in connection with the Website, the Service and our (and our successors' and assigns') businesses, including without limitation for promoting and redistributing part or all of the Website or the Service (and derivative works thereof) in any media formats and through any media channels (including, without limitation, third party websites and feeds), and including after your termination of your Account or the Service.

-Any Content you post non-privately, including notebooks, tools, and results, may be viewed by others.
-By setting your Content to be non-private, you agree to allow others to view and execute it (this means that others may make their own copies of your Content).
+Any Content you post that is not Secret, including notebooks, tools, and results, may be viewed by others.
+By setting your Content to be not Secret, you agree to allow others to view and execute it (this means that others may make their own copies of your Content).